naston70/jeremys-it-lab/48.Security.Fundamentals/security.md

 - the reflector (ie a DNS server) sends the reply to the targets IP address
 - if the amount of traffic sent to the target is large enough in can result in a dos

 - a reflection attack becomes an amplification attack when the amount of traffic sent by the attacker is small but it triggers a large amount of traffic to be sent from the reflector to the target

+##### Recon attacks

+- Used to gather more information rather than attack
+- often public info

+##### Malware

+- Malware refers to a variety of harmful programs that can infect a computer
+- **Viruses** infect other software and spreads as software is shared by users.
+- **Worms** do not require a host program.
+They are standalone malware and spread on their own without user interaction.
+- **Trojan Horses** email, downloads

+##### Social Engineering Attacks

+- target the most vulnerable part of the system - people
+- they involve psychological manipulation
+- Phishing, spear phishing, whaling
+- Vishing, voice phishing
+- Smishing, sms

+- Watering hole
+- Tailgating, a physical breach

+#####